idanbuller/TODO-Application/README.md

 # TODO-Application
-Functional TODO App written in Python Flask
+Functional TODO App written in Python Flask,
 This is part of my python programming final project.